 But that is not it, perhaps the best thing about the iPad Air is the price.
 In spite of coming with these incredibly similar features, it costs substantially lower than the iPad Pro, making the iPad Air the best value for money iPad.

 The best drawing experience (iPad Pro/Procreate)

-The Apple iPad Pro is the tablet which established iPads as a go-to drawing tablet for artists. iPad Pro combined with Procreate gives you the best drawing experience in the market, which no other tablet can match.
+The Apple iPad Pro is the tablet that established iPads as a go-to drawing tablet for artists. iPad Pro combined with Procreate gives you the best drawing experience in the market, which no other tablet can match.

 There are a number of reasons why it so popular amongst artists.
 Starting with the Apple Pencil itself.

-As we mentioned earlier, Apple Pencil 2 is the most advanced stylus in the market with best in class stylus tracking, plus a well-balanced pressure and tilt sensitivity, giving you the ultimate stylus experience.
+As we mentioned earlier, Apple Pencil 2 is the most advanced stylus in the market with best-in-class stylus tracking, plus a well-balanced pressure and tilt sensitivity, giving you the ultimate stylus experience.